bxparks/rpn83p/docs/USER_GUIDE_MODE.md

-# RPN83P User Guide: MODE Functions
+# RPN83P User Guide: Chapter 6: MODE Functions

 This document describes the menu functions under the `MODE` menu in RPN83P.